Updated: Nov 28, 2022

 Proving A Loss in Future Income/Wage

 Was your injury stopping you from working?
 The loss of earnings includes any salaries, commissions, incentives, or other financial earnings or fringe benefits that would have been accrued if the accident had not occurred.
-Many who have already worked will regain any earnings that have been lost or will be lost as a result of their absence.
+Many who have already worked will regain any earnings that have been lost or will be lost due to their absence.

 As proof of missed earnings, salary stubs, paychecks, wage receipts, and other records are gathered and presented to the court.
 Colleagues, accountants, and clients of the injured person will also testify to corroborate the documentation and provide a better basis for the jury’s decision.

 All of the above, which the injured party would have gotten if the injury hadn’t happened, is factored into the potential earnings loss.
-Benefits such as social security are often taken into account for the time or years that should have been contributed but were not.
-It’s important to bear in mind that the purpose of damages is to place the injured person in the same position as if the accident never existed.
+Benefits such as social security are often considered for the time or years that should have been contributed but were not.
+It’s important to bear in mind that damages are to place the injured person in the same position as if the accident never existed.

 The criterion for claiming missed future earnings is the same as for proving future medical expenses: you must prove that the future earnings were reasonably likely to occur even though the accident did not occur.